Clery Act compliance training is provided by the NOVA Police, the Office of Emergency Management, the NOVACares Office and the NOVA Clery Coordinator.

 This program within the NOVACares Office offers educational programming on a regular basis to student, faculty and staff on the issues of sexual assault/sexual harassment, dating/domestic violence and stalking.
 In the Summer, SAS provides information and resources to all incoming students and to new and returning faculty/staff.
 Special presentations are made to both adjunct and full-time faculty regarding the impact of sexual assault, dating/domestic violence and stalking, as well as how to handle disclosures and how to refer to both campus and community resources.
 During Sexual Assault Awareness Month (April), special programs are presented at the College that highlight these issues.
 In addition, special events are held on our campuses each year, including the Take Back the Night Rally, The Clothesline Project and the Red Flag Campaign of bystander intervention.
 SAS and NOVA Police present self-defense education to the College community on a bi-monthly basis.
 For further information contact firstname.lastname@example.org or 703.338.0834

-The NOVA 2015 Clery training takes about an hour to fulfill.
-Topics include NOVA Clery policy and forms, Clery geography, Clery crimes, Clery timely warnings and emergency notifications, Violence Against Women Act (VAWA) and bystander intervention.
+NOVA Clery training takes half an hour or less to complete.
+Topics include NOVA Clery policy and forms, geography, crimes, timely warnings and emergency notifications.
 Everyone is encouraged to take the training to learn about their possible individual NOVA Clery requirements and the College’s Clery responsibilities.
-This training is available for anyone to take.
+The training is available to everyone.